List of Infinite Dendrogram volumes

 Infinite Dendrogram is a Japanese light novel series written by Sakon Kaidō.
 Originally published as a web novel, the series has since been published by Hobby Japan featuring illustrations by Taiki.
-As of October 1, 2024, twenty-two volumes and one extra have been published.
-The light novel series was adapted into a manga by Kami Imai and published by Hobby Japan, with fourteen volumes released as of May 1, 2025.
+As of December 1, 2025, twenty-three volumes and one extra have been published.
+The light novel series was adapted into a manga by Kami Imai and published by Hobby Japan, with sixteen volumes released as of August 3, 2026.
 Both the novel and manga series are licensed by J-Novel Club.